-Bachelor's degrees are structured so students taking a full course load can complete the degree requirements in four years, though some professional bachelor's degrees in accounting and architecture may add a fifth year of study.
+Bachelor's degree programs are structured so students taking a full courseload can complete the degree requirements in four years, though some professional bachelor's degrees in accounting and architecture may add a fifth year of study.
 A few programs are structured for shorter completion.

 Typical Completion Time

 While bachelor's degree programs are designed for a 4-year completion time, most students do not finish their undergraduate degree in four years.
-Of the students who began a bachelor's degree program in 2001, only 36% graduated within four years, according to the U.S. Department of Education (www.ed.gov).
+Of the students who began a bachelor's degree program in 2001, only 36% graduated within four years, according to the National Center for Education Statistics.

 Given six years, 57% of those students completed their degree program.
-The remaining students may not complete the bachelor's degree programs they began, or they may take time off and go back to school years later.
+The remaining students may not have completed the bachelor's degree programs they began, or they may have taken time off and went back to school years later.

 Bachelor's Degree Program Overview

-Bachelor's degrees require at least 120 semester credit hours of coursework, with one credit hour representing an hour of classroom lecture and three hours of outside preparation.
-Degree plans laid out by schools usually outline a full-time, and sometimes a part-time, schedule for completing all major and general education requirements for a bachelor's degree within four years for full-time study and six years for part-time study.
+Bachelor's degree programs require at least 120 semester credit hours of coursework, with one credit hour representing an hour of classroom lecture and three hours of outside preparation.
+Degree plans laid out by schools usually outline a schedule for completing all major and general education requirements for a bachelor's degree within four years for full-time study and six years for part-time study.

 Most universities set full-time enrollment status at a minimum of 12 credit hours per semester, in line with the definition of the U.S. Department of Education, so students may need to take more than a minimum full-time schedule to complete a bachelor's degree in four years.